Layr-Labs/eigenlayer-docs/docs/eigenlayer/concepts/rewards/rewards-claiming-faq.md

 ### Why are there no claimable rewards for an Operator?

-In order for an Operator to be eligble for a reward submission they must been registered to the AVS for at least a portion of the reward duration.
-If an Operator does not meet this condition but has rewards submitted to them, the rewards will be refunded back to the AVS address.
-To claim rewards as an AVS, you will need to set a claimer for the AVS, which can be done via [`setClaimerFor`](https://github.com/Layr-Labs/eigenlayer-middleware/blob/5e2056601c69f39f29c3fe39edf9013852e83bf3/src/ServiceManagerBase.sol#L216) on the [`ServiceManagerBase`](https://github.com/Layr-Labs/eigenlayer-middleware/blob/2afed9dd5bdd874d8c41604453efceca93abbfbc/docs/ServiceManagerBase.md#L1) contract.
+In order for an Operator to be eligible for a reward submission they must been registered to the AVS for at least a portion of the reward duration.
+If an Operator does not meet this condition but has rewards submitted to them, the rewards are refunded back to the AVS address.
+To claim rewards as an AVS, you must set a claimer for the AVS, which can be done using [`setClaimerFor`](https://github.com/Layr-Labs/eigenlayer-middleware/blob/5e2056601c69f39f29c3fe39edf9013852e83bf3/src/ServiceManagerBase.sol#L216) on the [`ServiceManagerBase`](https://github.com/Layr-Labs/eigenlayer-middleware/blob/2afed9dd5bdd874d8c41604453efceca93abbfbc/docs/ServiceManagerBase.md#L1) contract or [using the EigenLayer CLI](../../../operators/howto/confirgurerewards/set-rewards-claimer.md).